gnclmorais/blog/_drafts/2016-12-21-binary-in-javascript.md

 I’m not entirely sure about how many web developers know about (or even use) it, but JavaScript is capable of binary.
 0s and 1s can easily be manipulated with bitwise operators on our favourite language and that’s what I’ll present on this post.

 First of all, _why?_ Why would you care about this?
-In several years of web development, you probably never had the need to use any of these binary operations, so why are you even reading this?
+In your years of web development, you probably never had the need to use any of these operations, so why are you even reading this?
+OMG is it one more thing to know and add to my [JavaScript fatigue](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4#.d36qvkc5h)??

-This article will be a brief introduction to the available operations, but I can already point you out to a [great example](https://danthedev.com/2015/07/25/binary-in-javascript) from [Dan Prince](https://twitter.com/_danprince).
-In short, he was able to greatly reduce the memory footprint of a game we was developing using binary operators.
-He was operating on a 512x512 pixel matrix, with an Plain Old JavaScript Object representing each pixel.
-However, using just the strictly necessary bits to save justenough information, each object was replaced by an integer, reducing the memory consumption four times!
+Don’t worry, this is just a piece of curiosity.
+Please keep reading if you love quirks!
+This article will be a brief introduction to the available bitwise operations, but I can already recommend you a [great post](https://danthedev.com/2015/07/25/binary-in-javascript) from [Dan Prince](https://twitter.com/_danprince).
+In short, he was able to greatly reduce the memory footprint of a game we was developing using bitwise operators.
+He was working on a 512x512 pixel matrix, using Plain Old JavaScript Objects to represent each pixel.
+However, using just the strictly necessary bits to save the game’s state, each object was replaced by an integer, reducing the memory consumption four times!
+You’ll find more info in his blog post.

 ## A few technicalities first